davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 }
 ```
 * There are six conventions which add required binding attributes, handle Api Error Responses/Exceptions, handle Mvc Error Responses/Exceptions and switch [ValidateAntiForgeryToken] > [AutoValidateFormAntiForgeryToken].
 This ensures AntiForgeryToken still occurs for Mvc but is bypassed for Api requests.
-* The MvcAsApiConvention adds all six conventions in one line of code.
+* The MvcAsApiConvention adds all six conventions in one line of code which is useful for Development.

 ```
  services.AddMvc(options =>